CalebLGreen/tictactoe/README.md

   - y or Y will select to play against AI
   - s will run a simulated game between 2 AI's
   - anyhing else will result in a multiplayer game

+# tictactoe GUI

+This version contains a GUI

+- Singleplayer against a very basic AI or Multiplayer for 2 people to play